rubevskratos/simonGame/README.md

 Upcoming:
 - New game mode:
   1. User sequence mode: Allows the user to introduce a sequence, then awaits for the user to repeat the exact same sequence.
 Usefull for play along with friends.

+CREDITS:
+Button images by Alex Murarev from The Noun Project Intro music by Steve Oxen from www.fresliyanstudios.com Button sounds from www.freeCodeCamp.com